-Candace Kanes is the editor and curator of the site and author of a number of the exhibits that accompany the essays.
-She has worked at the Maine Historical Society as curator/historian for Maine Memory Network since 2003.
+Candace Kanes was the editor and curator of the site and author of a number of the exhibits that accompany the essays.
+She worked at the Maine Historical Society as curator/historian for Maine Memory Network from 2003 - 2015.

 She holds a Ph.D. in modern American history from the University of New Hampshire and a master's in American and Women's Studies from the State University of New York at Buffalo.